Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Quick attacks' range bug fixed
 * NPC Attacks Duplicated out
 * "Hidden Info" not possible as you can't send 2 rolls with 1 roll. see https://app.roll20.net/forum/post/1793729/show-certain-parts-of-a-roll-template-to-gm
+* Added Passive Perception to the header info
+* Split out senses to multiple fields in the header info
+* Added Background to the header info

 **3rd April 2015**